Michael Kowalski

 STAT 453 - Risk Theory

 Classical ruin theory, individual risk models, collective risk models, models for loss severity: parametric models, tail behavior, models for loss frequency, mixed Poisson models; compound Poisson models, convolutions and recursive methods, probability and moment generating functions.
-Prerequisite: One of STAT 371 or MATH 281.
+Prerequisite: One of STAT 371 or STAT 281.

 STAT 553 - Risk Theory